bero158/MFRC522-python/README.md

 # mfrc522

 !!!
 Currently read & write is not woking for cascade tags.
-I'm investigating why.
+I'm investigating the reason.
+Reading uid works well.

 A python library to read/write RFID tags via the budget MFRC522 RFID module.